-In 2015, Norway provided US$7 million for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile.
-These figures are based on G-FINDER data.
-Norway distributes this funding across multiple diseases, including tuberculosis (US$2 million, or 26% of its global health R&D funding), HIV/AIDS (21%), and African viral haemorrhagic fever (18%).
+According to G-FINDER, Norway provided US$7 million In 2015 for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile.
+Norway distributes this funding across multiple diseases, including tuberculosis (US$2 million, or 26% of its global health R&D funding), HIV/AIDS (21%), and African viral hemorrhagic fever (18%).

 Norway’s global health research strategy mainly focuses on health research in the field of immunization.
 In this context, the government supports and hosts the permanent secretariat of the newly-established Coalition for Epidemic Preparedness Innovations (CEPI).
 CEPI is a global vaccine development fund aiming to shorten the development time of new vaccines in case of an epidemic such as Ebola.
 Norway’s strategy documents also emphasize research related to communicable diseases in developing countries, as well as research to strengthen its knowledge base on non-communicable diseases.

 Public funding for global health R&D is provided by two main organizations in Norway